The Unfortunate Rake: Lyrics

-A later song that draws on elements from the ballad is the Eric Bogle song No Man's Land.
+A later song that draws on elements from the ballad is the Eric Bogle song "No Man's Land".

-In 2016 a version of the song renamed to 'A Young Trooper Cut Down' was recorded on the album 'War Stories' by Harp and a monkey.
-This story tells of the use of the song as a piece of propaganda by the military warning on the dangers of syphilis during WW1.
+A version of the song, renamed to "A Young Trooper Cut Down", was recorded on the 2016 Harp and a Monkey album War Stories.
+This version tells of the song being used as First World War military propaganda warning soldiers of the dangers of syphilis.

-In 2018 the song was prominently featured in “The Mortal Remains,” the final episode of the Coen Brothers “The Ballad of Buster Scruggs” under the title “The Unfortunate Lad.”
-The song was performed acapella by the actor Brendan Gleeson.
+In 2018 the song was prominently featured in "The Mortal Remains," the final episode of the Coen Brothers The Ballad of Buster Scruggs under the title "The Unfortunate Lad."
+The song was performed a capella by the actor Brendan Gleeson.